cnyvfang/CORUN-Colabator/README.md

 ```

 ## 🏃‍♂️ Testing Our CORUN+
 Download the pre-trained CORUN weight and place it in `./pretrained_weights/`.
-You can download the CORUN+ weight from [Google Drive](https://drive.google.com/file/d/18afbgAOLYYr8Ef4JsUtz8WNl9xzQ3cd9/view?usp=sharing). **To quickly use the results of our experiments without manual inference or retraining, you can download all files dehazed/restored by our model from [Google Drive](https://drive.google.com/file/d/1yhaNHc8eV-88Bn7YKa7PehZsUddRBjA1/view?usp=sharing).**
+You can download the CORUN+ weight from [Google Drive](https://drive.google.com/file/d/18afbgAOLYYr8Ef4JsUtz8WNl9xzQ3cd9/view?usp=sharing). **To quickly use the results of our experiments without manual inference or retraining, you can download all results dehazed/restored by our model from [Google Drive](https://drive.google.com/file/d/1yhaNHc8eV-88Bn7YKa7PehZsUddRBjA1/view?usp=sharing).**

 ### Inference